 Things to Do in Cesky Krumlov: Castle Tower

 One primary place on my list of things to do in Cesky Krumlov was to visit the Castle Tower.
 Justin and I went there as soon as we arrived.
 Even though it was busy and space was tight at the top of the tower, it was totally worth it.

 The view from the top of the tower is impressive and breathtaking.
 I recommend heading up here first so you can gain an overall impression of the layout of the town.
 From the top of the tower, you’ll enjoy a 360 degree view of the scenery.

 I can’t get enough of seeing these red roof tops and rolling green hills off in the distance.
 After snapping what felt like a thousand photos and even doing a Facebook live video from the top of the tower, we admired the view without the distraction of cameras or smartphones.

-We ended up walking around the Castle property twice – once during the day when it was quite busy, and once during the early morning hours when it was deserted.
+We ended up walking around the Cesky Krumlov castle property twice: once during the day when it was quite busy, and once during the early morning hours when it was deserted.
 Of course, we preferred the quieter time!

 The views here of the town are also quite spectacular, although not as lovely as from the top of the tower.
 If you didn’t have time to go up the tower, you can still enjoy a pleasant view from the castle itself.